-- Increase the success rate among students that are not proportionally represented.
-Increase the success rates among the African American students in all classes, specifically in Distant Education Classes.
-Furthermore, increase the retention and success rates of Foster Youth students. - 2.
+- Increase the success rate among students who are disproportionally impacted.
+Increase the success rates among the African-American students in all classes, specifically in Distant Education Classes.
+Furthermore, increase the Retention and Success Rates of Foster Youth students. - 2.
 African American in Basic Skills will improve and move through the sequence toward credit course completion. - 3.
-At least 20% of the FYE students will be African American students. - 4.
-Antelope Valley College will attend the A2MEND conference held in Southern California - 5.
+At least 20% of the First Year Experience (FYE) students will be African American students. - 4.
+Antelope Valley College will attend the A2memd conference held in Southern California - 5.
 African American Students will increase their retention and success rates and be more engaged while pursuing their educational goal - 6.
 Increase the retention and success rates of our Foster Youth students. - 7.
 Antelope Valley College will increase the relationship with local Foster Youth Services and Programs.